American Vegan Society: American Vegan Center

-The American Vegan Society opened the American Vegan Center on September 9, 2021 located at 17 North Second Street in Philadelphia's Old City.
+The American Vegan Society opened the American Vegan Center on September 9, 2021, at 17 North Second Street in Philadelphia's Old City.
 The center has a bookstore, an event space, a demonstration kitchen, and a gift shop.
 It is the first public space operated by the American Vegan Society.
 Journalist Vance Lehmkuhl directs the center and provides 75-minute walking history tours of Philadelphia's vegan history, with stops to discuss Benjamin Lay, Benjamin Franklin, Caroline Earle White, Anthony Benezet, and others, including national figures such as Sylvester Graham.

 Dynamic Harmlessness Day

 Dynamic Harmlessness Day is celebrated on November 2 each year.
-The day remembers American Vegan Society founder Jay Dinshah who created the term “dynamic harmlessness.”
+The day remembers American Vegan Society founder Jay Dinshah, who created the term "dynamic harmlessness."

 American Vegan Society conventions

-Annual Conferences were held since 1960.
+Annual Conferences have been held since 1960.

-Alternate conferences and conventions were held, largely in the northeastern US (New Jersey and New York) but also earlier in California, then later in California (Arcata), Colorado (Denver), Oregon (Portland), and Washington (Olympia), often sharing logistical responsibilities with local and regional vegetarian societies.
-For a number of years, beginning in 1989, convention proceedings were videotaped.
+Alternate conferences and conventions have been held largely in the northeastern US (New Jersey and New York) but also earlier in California, then later in California (Arcata), Colorado (Denver), Oregon (Portland), and Washington (Olympia), often sharing logistical responsibilities with local and regional vegetarian societies.
+For a number of years, beginning in 1989, convention proceedings have been videotaped.

-The Dinshahs conducted weekend workshops, cooking classes, and other educational programs at SunCrest in Malaga, as early as 1969, when their first building (headquarters) was donated.
+The Dinshahs conducted weekend workshops, cooking classes, and other educational programs at SunCrest in Malaga as early as 1969, when their first building (headquarters) was donated.

-In 1995, the AVS cohosted the 8th International Vegan Festival in San Diego California, with VUNA (Vegetarian Union of North America) and Vegans International (VI).
+In 1995, the AVS cohosted the 8th International Vegan Festival in San Diego, California, with VUNA (Vegetarian Union of North America) and Vegans International (VI).

 Incomplete List of American Vegan Society conventions: